BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 This can determines if the game is risky (1 in a million wins)  with large payouts ($1 for a chance at $1M), or less risky with average payouts.
 You can offer Winner Take All game for the risk loving, offering one prize for a field of 100,  or a 1 in 5 Wins game for the risk averse, where there are 20 prizes for a field of 100.

+The odds can also factor into how many lines a player should be able to purchase.
+For example if the odds are 1 in 5, you should allow the player to purchase at least 5 lines so that on average there is at least one positive experience for the player.

 ### [Pick Size & Range](/administration/games/lottorace#pick-size)
 Easily create any type of game like 6/49, 5/35, 5/20 or even 2/5!
 The pick size impacts the speed of the game and the overall experience of players.